Deadline to Vote, March 2, 2015

 Nominations for Community and Organizational Grand Marshals, plus the Pink Brick Award open at the December 9 General Membership meeting and close at the January 13 General Membership meeting.
 Nominations must be made in writng (via email, fax, or mail) by the public, or verbally, at these meetings.
 Nominations must be acccompanied by contact information for the nominee and a statement outlining their contributions to the LGBTQ communities.

 There will be a public vote for one Community Grand Marshal, one Organizational Grand Marshal, and one Pink Brick Awardee (at select locations to be determined and online).
 Voting will begin the first week of February.
 Ballots will include a maximum of 10 Community Grand Marshal nominees, 5 Organizational Grand Marshal Nominees and 3 Pink Brick Award nominees.

 Membership Choice for Community Grand Marshal

-The membership of San Francisco Pride may submit nominations at the February 10 General Membership meeting.
-The membership will vote for a candidate on this slate, or be able to choose from the public slate determined at the January 13 meeting.
+The membership of San Francisco Pride may begin submitting nominations at the February 10 General Membership meeting.
+The membership will vote for a candidate on this slate at the March 10 Membership Meeting.

 Lifetime Achievement Award